Stochastic modelling of cosmic-ray sources for Galactic diffuse emissions: Method

 for $\mathcal{R}>\mathcal{R}_{\text{b}}$ and $\Delta t_{\text{esc}}\left(\mathcal{R}\right) = t_{\text{life}}$ otherwise. $t_{\text{Sed}}$ marks the start of the Sedov-Taylor phase when the first particles escape the source.
 For this study, we choose the fiducial parameters from Ref.~\cite{2025StallLooApJL}, i.e., $t_{\text{life}} = \SI{100}{\kilo\year}$, $t_{\text{Sed}} = \SI{1}{\kilo\year}$, and $\mathcal{R}_{\text{b}} = \SI{10}{\tera\volt}$.

-It is also possible to study the impact of inhomogeneous diffusion around CR sources in this context (see~\cite{2025KaciGiacintiJCAP}).
-Here, the authors suggest that scenarios of suppressed diffusion in a spatial region around CR sources (see, e.g.,~\cite{2022JacobsMertschJCAP}) could be captured by \textit{time-dependent diffusion} (TDD) that is suppressed for a certain time after the injection.
-In this model, there is a transition from a rigidity-independent constant diffusion coefficient $\kappa_{\text{start}} = 10^{28} \, \si{\centi\meter\squared\per\second}$ to a rigidity-dependent one at time $t_{\text{change}} = \SI{10}{\kilo\year}$, corresponding to a spatial extent of the low-diffusion zone of $r_{\text{change}} \simeq \SI{50}{\parsec}$.
+It is also possible to study the impact of inhomogeneous diffusion around CR sources (see, e.g.,~\cite{2022JacobsMertschJCAP}) in this context.
+We implement a model of \textit{time-dependent diffusion} (TDD) introduced in Ref.~\cite{2025KaciGiacintiJCAP} that is designed to capture the effect of suppressed diffusion in a spatial region around CR sources.
+In this model, the diffusion is suppressed to a rigidity-independent constant diffusion coefficient $\kappa_{\text{start}} = 10^{28} \, \si{\centi\meter\squared\per\second}$ for a time $t_{\text{change}} = \SI{10}{\kilo\year}$.
+This is in line with models of self-generated turbulence around some CR sources, which find even smaller approximately constant values for the diffusion coefficient at rigidities below some tens of teravolts~\cite{2022MukhopadhyayLindenPhRvD}.
+With this choice of $\kappa_{\text{start}}$, the spatial extent of the low-diffusion zone is given by the diffusion length after a time $t_{\text{change}}$, i.e., $r_{\text{change}} \simeq \SI{50}{\parsec}$.
+This is a typical size determined by models of low-diffusion zones~\cite{2018FangBiApJ}.
+After the time $t_{\text{change}}$, the standard rigidity-dependent diffusion coefficient (see Eq.~\eqref{eq: diffusion_coefficient}) sets in.

 We implement this by assuming a step function for the diffusion coefficient in this scenario:

 where $\kappa\left(\mathcal{R}\right)$ is defined as in Eq.~\eqref{eq: diffusion_coefficient} and $t' = t-t_{\text{esc}}$ is the time since the escape of the respective particle of rigidity $\mathcal{R}$.
 The variance, $\sigma^2\left(\mathcal{R}, t; t_i \right)$, entering the Green's function (Eq.~\eqref{eq: analytic Greens function}), can easily be calculated using Eq.~\eqref{eq: variance Green's function}.